TaraKeck/Credit_Risk_Analysis/README.md

 ## Overview of the loan prediction risk analysis:

-- The purpose of this analysis is well defined
+- The purpose of this analysis is to apply machine learning to solve a real-world challenge: credit card risk.
+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
+Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
+Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

 ## Results: